noelkonagai/Workshops/Github/index.md

 ## Exercise 3: Group work, simulation of a dev team

 This is a simulated task of a development team.
 You will be paired up.
 Your team will first clone into one single person's repository.
+I will pair you into groups of two or three.
+There will be a repository owner and one or two collaborators.

+**If you are a collaborator, follow these steps.**

 First navigate into your Desktop with the following command.

 ```bash
 cd Desktop
 ```

+Ask for the repository URL from the repo owner.
 Then make a clone of the repository with the following command.

 ```bash
 git clone <URL of the repository>
 ```